irbull/toro/src/content/blog/2026/planning/planning.md

 Product managers used to be traffic cops for delivery.
 They wrote tickets, prioritized backlogs, and negotiated scope.
 That job existed because execution was scarce.

 Now execution is abundant.
 The PM role becomes something more uncomfortable and more important.
 They become stewards of decision quality and integration.
-Their job is to curate hypotheses, sequence bets, define what success looks like, and make sure teams are not accidentally working at cross purposes.
+Their job is to curate hypotheses, sequence bets, define what success looks like, and ensure teams are not accidentally working at cross purposes.

 They are not there to move work through the system.
 They are there to decide what deserves to enter the system at all.